 These resources can be accessed for free on webwise.ie and we also send out hard copies to schools.

-The scripted presentations for primary can be used within the classroom or for remote learning and are also supported by a Kahoot Quiz, video materials, and a take home activity sheet.
+The scripted presentations can be used within the classroom or as part of a whole-school assembly and are also supported by a Kahoot Quiz, activities and video materials.

 5. Get parents involved using the #TalkListenLearn resources

 For Safer Internet Day 2022, Webwise is encouraging families to #TalkListenLearn and to talk regularly about the benefits and the challenges that children encounter online.
 Webwise has developed a great, fun tool to help families come together.

 The #TalkListenLearn topic generator encourages families to sit down, have an open discussion using the questions on the website.
 Check out the topic generator and lots more resources for parents here.